-- A good understanding of the national Key Stage Curriculum, preferred.
+- A good understanding of the national Key Stage Curriculum

-- Knowledge of various teaching methods appropriate for SEND pupils.
+- Preferred knowledge of various teaching methods appropriate for SEND pupils

 - The ability to handle complex and sensitive issues with empathy and understanding.

-- To be a supportive member of the SEND team.
+- Be a supportive member of the SEND team.

 All applicants will require the appropriate qualifications and training for this role as well as the Right to Work in the UK.
 Please see protocol-education.com/candidates/frequently-asked-questions for further details.

 All pay rates quoted will be inclusive of 12.07% statutory holiday pay.
 This advert is for a temporary position.
 In some cases, the option to make this role permanent may become available at a later date.